bigbio/proteomics-sample-metadata/README.md

 ## Ontologies

-The *Sample to Data file format (SDRF) for Proteomics* should be based on ontology or controlled vocabulary (CV) terms (e.g. UNIMOD-35).
+The *Sample and Data Relationship Format (SDRF) for Proteomics* should be based on ontology or controlled vocabulary (CV) terms (e.g. UNIMOD-35).
 An _ontology_ encompasses a representation, formal naming and definition of the categories, properties and relationships between the concepts, data and entities that substantiate one, many or all domains of discourse.
 All Ontologies used in the Proteomics Experimental Design format MUST be indexed in the [Ontology Lockup Service](https://www.ebi.ac.uk/ols/index).
 The current ontologies supported in the format are:

 - [PRIDE Controlled Vocabulary (CV)](https://www.ebi.ac.uk/ols/ontologies/pride)
 - [PSI Mass Spectrometry CV](https://www.ebi.ac.uk/ols/ontologies/ms)